-Dr. Insel highlighted the reauthorization of the Interagency Autism Coordinating Committee (IACC)External Link: Please review our disclaimer., a Federal advisory committee that coordinates all efforts within HHS concerning autism spectrum disorder (ASD).
+Dr. Insel highlighted the reauthorization of the Interagency Autism Coordinating Committee (IACC), a Federal advisory committee that coordinates all efforts within HHS concerning autism spectrum disorder (ASD).
 Through its inclusion of both Federal and public members, the IACC helps to ensure that a wide range of ideas and perspectives are represented and discussed in a public forum.
 The committee membership was announced at the beginning of April, and the first meeting will be in July 2012.

 At the NIH-level, Dr. Insel highlighted activities of the Common Fund committed to developing tools that are transformative and cut across many different areas of science.
 The Common Fund’s Early Independence Awards, which aim to foster innovation by providing independent funding to new Ph.Ds. by enabling them to skip post-doctoral positions in favor of early research independence, will likely award 15 grants in fiscal year (FY) 2012, as in FY 2011.

 Dr. Insel noted that the Common Fund is looking for ideas that are transformative and synergistic.
 While funding for FY 2013 has already been committed, about 25% of the funds for FY 2014 will be open for new areas of research, and the NIH Office of the Director is starting to solicit ideas for FY 2014.
 At this stage, the Common Fund is casting a wide net to solicit interesting and innovative ideas, which will be winnowed down by a group of Institute and Center directors before going to an ultimate review by the Council of Councils.